meileenfjones/Workforce-Master-Data-Platform/README.md

 Workforce is a project to maintain a list of staff for reporting and internal tracking purposes.

 __Deliverables__
-The final product will be tables that support data for Network Users, Employees, Learners, Contractors, and Volunteers
+The final product will be tables that support data for a variety of users like Network Users, Employees, Learners, Contractors, and Volunteers

 ## Prerequisites